 I am a historian of the 19th century United States, and I specialize in the broad Civil War era, the antislavery movement, the memory of the Civil War in American culture, and American women's history.
 My book, The Tie That Bound Us: The Women of John Brown's Family and the Legacy of Radical Abolitionism, was published in 2013.
-I am also the coordinator for Social Science Teaching, and I work with students interested in teacher certification in the History Department as well as in the Social Science Studies program.
+I am also the coordinator for Social Science Teaching, and I work with students interested in teacher licensure in the History Department as well as in the Social Science Studies program (for those who wish to concentrate in Geography, Political Science, Psychology, or Sociology-Anthropology while seeking teacher licensure).

 Areas of Expertise